- About CCMS

 The D.M.A. in Church Music is designed to provide students with much of the same knowledge base and critical thinking ability as the Ph.D., but with the added component of strong performance skills.As with most university doctoral degrees, the doctoral program in Church Music will require approximately 80 hours of course work beyond the baccalaureate degree.
 The Ph.D. and D.M.A.
 (48 hours) will both be based upon Baylor's Master of Music in Church Music degree (30 hours), for a total of 78 hours beyond the bachelor's degree.
 Appropriate leveling work may be required for students whose master's degree concentration was in an area other than Church Music.
-This leveling work will normally consist of a two-week seminar to be taken in late summer before the student begins classes in the fall; advance preparation in the form of assigned reading, writing of papers, or other assignments will be required.
+This leveling work may consist of a short-term seminar to be taken in late summer before the student begins classes in the fall; other leveling options may be utilized as well.
 Diagnostic examinations in music history, music theory, conducting, voice, and piano will be administered to each student.
 Deficiencies in these areas may be remediated through leveling work.

-Courses and CurriculumThe curriculum for the proposed Ph.D. in Church Music will consist of courses and seminars in Church Music, music history and/or music theory, a minor area of study, and the writing of a dissertation.
-The curriculum for the proposed D.M.A. in Church Music will consist of courses and seminars in Church Music, music history and/or music theory, applied lessons, and the giving of recitals.
-The courses in music history, music theory, applied lessons, and minor areas are currently being offered at Baylor University.
-The courses in Church Music and the dissertation will be added to the School of Music curriculum.
-The specific courses in Church Music to be added to the curriculum are listed below.
+Courses and CurriculumThe curriculum for the Ph.D. in Church Music consists of courses and seminars in Church Music, music history and/or music theory, a minor area of study, and the writing of a dissertation.
+The curriculum for the D.M.A. in Church Music consists of courses and seminars in Church Music, music history and/or music theory, applied lessons, and the giving of recitals.

 Music 6341-Introduction to Research in Church MusicAn introduction to the methodology of scholarly research and writing in church music.
 A study of bibliography, research technology, and methods of research, specifically as they relate to church music.